McCloudS/subgen/README.md

 # How do I set it up?

 You need a working Tautulli installation linked to your Plex.
-Repo for subgen is @ https://github.com/McCloudS/subgen.

 Create the webhooks in Tautulli with the following settings: